 I am often asked what are the most common reasons for visits to our clinic.
 While the time of the year has some influence, the top all-around five are:

 The list of possible causes for vomiting is extremely long.
 It includes everything from “I shouldn’t have eaten that but I did anyway,” infections, kidney disease, poisoning, to cancer.
-A simple rule of thumb for determining if your dog or cat needs to see a veterinarian: if they have vomited more than three times in a 24 hour period or for three days in a row, they need to see a veterinarian.
+A simple rule of thumb for determining if your dog or cat needs to see a veterinarian: if they have vomited more than three times in a 24-hour period or for three days in a row, they need to see a veterinarian.

-- Toxicities – Dogs will be dogs, and this means they will eat almost anything.
-Most common toxicities include chocolate, grapes/raisins, owner’s medications, sugarfree gum containing xylitol, and incorrectly applied/administered flea and tick products.
+Dogs will be dogs, and this means they will eat almost anything.
+Most common toxicities include chocolate, grapes/raisins, owner’s medications, sugar-free gum or products containing xylitol, and incorrectly applied/administered flea and tick products.

 These are pets that aren’t acting normally, but whose owners cannot quite pin down what is going on.
 Most often, these pets are in pain.
-Possible causes include tickborne diseases (Lymes, Anaplasmosis, Erlichiosis), cancer, kidney disease, liver disease, or pancreatitis.
+Possible causes include tickborne diseases (Lyme Disease, Anaplasmosis, Erlichiosis), cancer, kidney disease, liver disease, or pancreatitis.

 If you are concerned about your pet, contact your family veterinarian or local animal emergency hospital.
 Animal Emergency & Referral Center of Minnesota’s Oakdale and St. Paul ERs are both open 24/7, every day of the year.